txsvc/containers/README.md

 # Container collections

 Why Container collections?
-All coontainers under this repository are *base-line* conatiner, i.e. they provide a consistent starting point to build more specialized containers for all kinds of purposes.
+All containers in this repository are *base-line* containers, i.e. they provide a consistent starting point to build more specialized containers for all kinds of applications.

-This collection follows the idea of a Software Collections, as implemented in the [sclorg](https://github.com/sclorg) organization.
+This collection follows the idea of a Software Collection, as implemented in the [Software Collections](https://github.com/sclorg) organization.
 The [sclorg/welcome](https://github.com/sclorg/welcome) page provides a detailled overview of the concept.

 ## Repository Overview